-- A comprehensive survey of available literature was carried out to assess the general heritage context of the area, specifically the pre-colonial and colonial archaeology.
+A comprehensive survey of available literature was carried out to assess the general heritage context of the area.
 Published and unpublished literature on the Plettenberg Bay area was consulted to determine the nature of the archaeological resources which might be identified on Erf 2103.
-A number of unpublished impact assessments have been conducted in the general area, while the Robberg Peninsula to the south and Matjes River Cave to the north have been the focus of academic research for the last few decades. - The 1:50 000 maps of the area as well as Google Earth aerial images and aerial photographs were consulted.
+A number of unpublished impact assessments have been conducted in the general area, while the Robberg Peninsula to the south and Matjes River Cave to the north have been the focus of academic research for the last few decades.
+The 1:50 000 maps of the area as well as Google Earth aerial images were consulted.